PsuAstro528/Fall2023/lessons/week1/course_overview.md

 ---
 ## Safety
-- I'll be wearing a mask in class.
-- Students are welcome to wear masks, but are not expected to mask on a regular basis.
+- Students are welcome/encouraged to wear masks, but are not required to mask at this time.
+(Policy may change based on government/university guidance.)
-- Please err on the side of caution
+- Please err on the side of caution:
   - If not feeling well, please stay home.
+(You can still earn full credit.)
   - If have reason to believe may have been exposed recently, please stay home or at least wear a high-quality, well-fitting mask.
   - If engage in risky activities outside of class, please consider taking precautions to mitigate risk.
+- I'll be wearing a mask in class.
+- I'll send announcement via Canvas if any classes need to move online

 ----
 ### Class discussions